sumitchatterjee13/Luminance-Stack-Processor/README.md

 ![Highlight Clamping Comparison](images/Reduce%20highlight%20clamping.jpg)
 *Demonstration of reduced highlight clamping - preserving bright details that would normally be lost*

-These comparison strips demonstrate how our HDR processing maintains detail in both highlights and shadows that would be lost in single-exposure captures.
+These comparison strips demonstrate how my HDR processing maintains detail in both highlights and shadows that would be lost in single-exposure captures.

 ## 📖 Algorithm Explanation